achromalia/bankmgm/README.md

 A Bank Management system written in C++ With many more features added since the V1 release

 ### Devlog :
--> Added Data Storage to a DAT file
+- Added Data Storage to a DAT file .
--> Changed welcome screen
+- Changed welcome screen.
--> Added Better UI
+- Added Better UI.

 ### Future Features
 I plan to add many features to this program in the future such as :

--> Interest Over Time on the Money Kept
+- Interest Over Time on the Money Kept
--> GUI interface which will lead me to revamp the whole program
+- GUI interface which will lead me to revamp the whole program